-For most credits, specific documentation must be attached to the return of the PTE and the return of the owner.
-See the instructions for Schedule CR or Schedule 500CR, or visit the Department's website, www.tax.virginia.gov, for more information about each credit and its required documentation.
+For most credits, specific documentation must be enclosed with the return of the PTE and the return of the owner.
+See the instructions for Schedule CR, instructions for Schedule 500CR, or visit the Department's website, www.tax.virginia.gov, for more information about each credit and its required documentation.
 Without proper documentation, the credit will not be allowed.